exakat/exakat/docs/Rules.rst

    ?>

-Code that is incompilable with older PHP versions means that the code is breaking backward compatibility : good or bad is project decision.
+Code that is not compilable with older PHP versions means that the code is breaking backward compatibility : good or bad is project decision.

 When the code is used as a template for PHP code generation, for example at installation time, it is recommended to use a distinct file extension, so as to distinguish them from actual PHP code.